A Survey on LLM-as-a-Judge: Background and Method

-To apply LLM-as-a-Judge, evaluation tasks are typically defined using In-Context Learning methods, which provide instructions and examples to guide the model's reasoning and judgment.
-This process involves two key aspects: the design of prompt and input.
-For input design, it is important to consider the type of variables to be evaluated (such as text, image, or video), the manner of input (e.g., individually, in pairs, or in batches), and the position of the input (e.g., at the beginning, middle, or end).
-As for the prompt design, four different methods can be adopted, as illustrated in Figure~\ref{fig:fig2_evaluation_pipeline}.
-The four methods include generating scores, solving true/false questions, conducting pairwise comparisons, and making multiple-choice selections.
-Further details will be provided in the following sections.
+To apply LLM-as-a-Judge, evaluation tasks are typically specified using In-Context Learning methods, which provide instructions and examples to guide the model's reasoning and judgment.
+This process involves two key aspects: input design and prompt design.
+For input design, it is important to consider the type of variables to be evaluated (such as text, image, or video), the manner of input (e.g., individually, in pairs, or in batches), and its position (e.g., at the beginning, middle, or end).
+For the prompt design, four different methods can be adopted, as illustrated in Figure~\ref{fig:fig2_evaluation_pipeline}.
+These methods include generating scores, solving true/false questions, conducting pairwise comparisons, and making multiple-choice selections.
+Further details will be presented in the following sections.